insper-education/active-handout/content/reference/css-exercise/index.md

 With this plugin you can add a CSS exercise that includes a code editor.
 You can provide additional hidden files with the class `hidden-file`.

 !!! exercise css-exercise
-    Change the value of the `flex-direction` such that the children are in the following order:
+    Change the value of the `flex-direction` such that the children match the expected result:

-    - C in the top;
-    - B in the middle;
-    - A in the bottom.

     ```{.html .hidden-file}
     <div class="parent">